emiljapelt/SharpTemplar/README.md

 |element | the object representing an HTML tag |

 ## FreeForm
 FreeForm allows any tag to be placed anywhere, and it is therefor up to the developer to ensure that tags are placed in a context that makes sense.
-Table rows does, for example, not make sense outside of a table.
+A table row does, for example, not make sense outside of a table.

 ## GuidedForm
 Development of GuidedForm is on hold, and should not be considered usable.
 Information from the "How to use" and "Supported tags" sections, does not necessarily apply to GuidedForm.